 A12.
 What is your coding background?
 What kind of projects are you interested in?

-This is a common question to check your proficiency and depth of project involvement.
+This one of the common AI/ML interview questions to check your proficiency and depth of project involvement.
 You need to be clear and concise when you answer this question.
 Try to mention projects that are aligned with the interviewing company’s business, as it can sometimes be a tie-breaker.

 A13.
 What is AI technique?